Srishashank2003/Messenger-Application/README.md

-# SneakySync - Chat Application
+# SparkAge - Chat Application

-SneakySync is Chat application build with the power of MERN Stack.
+SparkAge is Chat application build with the power of MERN Stack.

 ## Installation Guide